41.6 MB (3.6 MB compressed)

 4628 x 3144 pixels

 39.1 x 26.7 cm ⏐ 15.4 x 10.5 in (300dpi)

 BOYD E. NORTON / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY BOYD E. NORTON / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY

 The Hadza people are click-speaking people, hunter gatherers, living in the region of Lake Eyasi, Tanzania.
 There are perhaps only 200 of them still living in their traditional way.
 Their region where they hunt and gather fruits, berries and roots is being taken over by other tribes whose cattle and farming is driving away the subsistence game on which the Hadza depend.
-A visiting tourist showing Hadza a video of themselves.
+Making an arrowhead from scrap metal found or traded.

 Model release not required.
 Property release not required.